 - Must wear an approved helmet

-Skills tests are
+- Skills tests are

 conducted by appointment at

-DMV customer service centers located throughout the state.
+DMV customer service centers located throughout the state

-Advanced Rider Course can also be used to reduce your driving record demerit points for motorcycle violations by up to 3 points, which you have been convicted of during the prior 12 months.
+Successful completion of either the Basic RiderCourse or the Advanced RiderCourse can also be used to reduce your driving record demerit points for motorcycle violations by up to 3 points, which you have been convicted of during the prior 12 months.
 A person is limited to only one point reduction every five years.

 training sponsors in various locations.